* A fully funded three-year program. (See our press release for the shift to the three-year MFA here.)

 Financial Opportunities: please email program assistant for information regarding financial support available to graduate students in the Department of English.

 Director of Graduate Studies

 Department of English

 We are a fully funded program, meaning students receive a full tuition waiver, student health insurance, and a salary for teaching composition courses.

-January 1 every year for upcoming fall semester.
+December 15 every year for following fall semester.

-The MFA degree requires 36 units (12 classes), four semesters in residence, and the completion of a thesis project.
+For students entering in Fall 2017, the MFA degree requires 42 units (14 three-unit classes), at least four semesters in residence, and the completion of a thesis project.